25 Strategies for Getting Promoted (after You've Been Passed over)

 Mentors and Coaches serve similar purposes but use different means to achieve results.

-There are several key differences between coaches and mentors.
+There are several critical differences between coaches and mentors.

 - A mentor may focus on what's worked for them in their past.